ADVISORY-Soccer-World Cup preview package

 Star player - 300/800-word profile of the key player in each team - longer stories for world names, shorter for lesser-known players from long-shot nations.

-Penpix - Two/three-paragraph items on the 23 players in each country's final squad.
+Penpix - Two/three-paragraph items on the 23 players likely to make up each country's squad.

-Results - Tabulated list of each country's results since August 2012 (the start of the 2014 World Cup qualifying campaign).
+Results - Tabulated list of each country's results since August 2012 (the start of 2014 World Cup qualifying campaign) Odds package.

-We will also provide a short history of the World Cup, a list of previous finals and a statbox with the key betting odds for 2014.
-June 5 - Groups A, B and C (from 0100 to 0115 GMT) June 6 - Groups D, E and F (from 0100 to 0115 GMT) June 7 - Groups G and H, history, results and betting statbox (from 0100 to 0115 GMT).
-(Editing by Mitch Phillips)